 Can you see the climber?
 Neither can I. The perspective of the size of the rock formations with the relative size of the climber is immense.
-The other day my best friend and I went out to get a burrito and a coffee from my favorite Coffee Wagon in Terrebonne, Oregon.
+The other day a friend and I went out to get a burrito and a coffee from my favorite Coffee Wagon in Terrebonne, Oregon.
 We decided to enjoy our goodies in a quiet place called Smith Rock.
 This is just a small section of it and many people travel from across the US and abroad to climb and hike this area.
 (To clarify, I enjoy my treats there and watching others.)

 What is determination?
 The climbers must certainly have a significant dose of it.
 I know you cannot get half way up without it not to mention getting to the top of some of the enormous peaks.
 Back to the definition of determination: "firmness of purpose; resoluteness".
 What do you need determination to do or get done?

 I looked up from my work and he was up on the counter digging into their food.
 I always put it out of reach or so I thought.
 He is a smart one for sure.
 He knew where it was and found a way to get to it.
 It is a pretty high counter so his determination was in full force.
-He also has that in force when I am watching a moving on my computer in the evening.
+He also has that in force when I am watching a movie on my computer in the evening.
 He knows just where to stand on the keyboard to silence it or reboot it completely.
 A good friend says he is a secret hacker.
 I wouldn't put it past him.

 You may ask, why the cat story?
 I love telling stories in general and when there is a message for me and you as well, I simply must share.
 What drives you?
 What brings out your determination in your life?
 It is different for everyone.
 For me, it is living in a mindset of peace and freedom.